 - When: This comes after the document creation and reviewer identification stages.

-- Where: The document is managed within the designated workflow software or platform.
+- Where: The document is managed within the designated workflow software or platform (open source workflow software is available as well).

 - How: Approval criteria are defined based on organizational policies, project requirements, or compliance standards.